coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_managed_service_for_apache_flink.md

 ### Simplified Management

 Amazon Managed Service for Apache Flink handles the operational overhead of managing Apache Flink clusters, including compute resources, scaling, and failover configurations.
 This hands-off approach allows data engineers to concentrate on developing business logic and data processing workflows rather than infrastructure management.

+### High Availability and Fault Tolerance

+Through automatic checkpointing and support for multiple availability zones, Amazon Managed Service for Apache Flink ensures that applications remain resilient even during unexpected interruptions.
+Checkpoints preserve the application state, allowing it to recover seamlessly and minimizing data loss.

+### Flexibility and Scalability

+Amazon Managed Service for Apache Flink enables dynamic scaling, adjusting resources according to workload demands.
+This ensures that applications can handle fluctuations in data volumes efficiently, optimizing costs and maintaining performance.